-In accordance with Government Auditing Standards, we have also issued our report dated February 5, 2013, on our consideration of the Entity's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated January 21, 2014 on our consideration of North City West School Facilities Financing Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering North City West School Facilities Financing Authority's internal control over financial reporting and compliance.

-Wilkinson Hadey King & 60., LLD El Cajon, California
+Wilkinson Habley King & Co., LLP El Cajon, California January 21, 2014

-NORTH CITY WEST SCHOOL FACILITIES FINANCING AUTHORITY Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2012 (Unaudited)
+NORTH CITY WEST SCHOOL FACILITIES FINANCING AUTHORITY

+(Required Supplementary Information-Unaudited)

+Management's Discussion and Analysis

+For the Fiscal Years Ended June 30, 2013

+(Unaudited)

-This section of the North City West School Facilities Financing Authority's (the "Entity") annual financial report presents management's discussion and analysis of the Entity's financial performance during the fiscal year ended June 30, 2012 (FY 2012).
+This section of the North City West School Facilities Financing Authority's (the "Entity") annual financial report presents management's discussion and analysis of the Entity's financial performance during the fiscal year ended June 30, 2013 (FY 2013).
 The management's discussion and analysis is required as an element of the reporting model established by the Government Accounting Standards Board (GASB) in Statement Number 34.
-This is the ninth year of implementation and the financial data and statements reflect prior year information.
+This is the tenth year of implementation and the financial data and statements reflect prior year information.
 The Entity's financial statements follow this section.